3 Days in Amsterdam: The Perfect Amsterdam Itinerary

 Volendam is actually a really small town, so it won’t take more than an hour to stroll through the cute little streets.

-Even if you opt to visit the museum and have a leisurely lunch, you will only need a maximum of 3 hours which means you can still squeeze in some evening activities to the final day of your 3 day Amsterdam itinerary.
+Even if you opt to visit the museum and have a leisurely lunch, you will only need a maximum of 3 hours, which means you can still squeeze in some evening activities on the final day of your 3 day Amsterdam itinerary.

 A’DAM Lookout